 - Bachelor's degree from a regionally accredited institution.
-A grade point average of 3.0 or above is required.
-The undergraduate degree does not have to be in the field of psychology. - · Application form completed at apply.georgefox.edu - \$40 non-refundable application fee - Résumé of work and/or volunteer experience sent to counseling@georgefox.edu - Written admission statement addressing the question provided in the online application - One academic reference form (provided in application packet, or available for download.) - One professional reference form (provided in application packet, or available for download.) - An official transcript from each college or university attended - Official results from the Miller Analogies Test (MAT) - Group interview with the Admissions Committee.
+A cumulative undergraduate grade point average of 3.0 or above is required.
+The undergraduate degree does not have to be in the field of psychology. - Completed Application Form at apply.georgefox.edu - \$40 non-refundable application fee - Résumé of work and/or volunteer experience - Written admission statement addressing the question provided in the Application Form - One academic reference form and one professional reference form - An official transcript from each college or university attended - Group interview with the Admissions Committee.
 An invitation will be extended to those meeting initial program criteria.